 Additionally, a different 2009 study published in the Journal of Family Psychology found that couples who lived together before getting engaged were less likely to report that they were confident in their relationship.
 For couples who aren't yet engaged or planning on getting married, living together doesn't necessarily feel as secure or committed as you might think.

-16. You Might Not Have Been On The Same Page
+16. You Might Not Stay On The Same Page

-If you and your partner didn't plan or talk much about marriage or your future before moving in together, it's possible that you weren't on the same page.
-In Jay's op-ed for The New York Times, she wrote that women are more likely to see cohabitation as the next logical step in their relationship, while men are more likely to see it as a compromise (it's less of a commitment than marriage) or think that they can use it to test the relationship and see if it can last.
+If you and your partner didn't plan or talk much about marriage or your future before moving in together, it's possible that you weren't on the same page… and you probably won’t stay on the same page.
 If you're thinking you're getting closer to marriage while your partner is thinking they don't have to really commit like that yet, things might not turn out the way you were hoping.

 18. It Can Affect Relationships Other Than The One Between The Two Of You